filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag should only be enabled as a dependency of one or more video card drivers and other Mesa features or if there is an explicit need for the `Gallium3D` backend, e.g. for software rendering using LLVM without hardware acceleration.

 ### gbm
-Append the `drm` value to the `-Dplatforms=` option and pass it together with the `-Dgbm=true` option to the meson build command.
+Append the `drm` value to the `-Dplatforms=` option and pass it together with the `-Dgbm=enabled` option to the meson build command.
 Build and install a `libgbm.so` library that provides a graphics buffer manager (aka GBM) - an abstraction of the graphics driver specific buffer management APIs (for instance the various `libdrm_*` libraries), implemented internally by calling into the Mesa GPU drivers.

 This flag should only be enabled as a dependency of the graphics driver, or if the target system runs the Wayland display server.

 ### gles1
-Pass the `-Dgles1=true` option to the meson build command.
+Pass the `-Dgles1=enabled` option to the meson build command.
 Build and install the `libGLESv1_CM` library that provides support for the OpenGL ES 1.1 API - a royalty-free, cross-platform API for rendering advanced 2D and 3D graphics on embedded and mobile systems - including consoles, phones, appliances and vehicles.
 OpenGL ES depends on a working EGL implementation.

 This flag should be enabled on the embedded systems that support OpenGL ES 1.1 API.

 ### gles2
-Pass the `-Dgles2=true` option to the meson build command.
+Pass the `-Dgles2=enabled` option to the meson build command.
 Build and install the `libGLESv2` library that provides support for the OpenGL ES 2.0 API - a royalty-free, cross-platform API for rendering advanced 2D and 3D graphics on embedded and mobile systems - including consoles, phones, appliances and vehicles.
 OpenGL ES depends on a working EGL implementation.

 This flag should be enabled on the embedded systems that support OpenGL ES 2.0 API.